Kadhai - [Karahi]

-Kadhai The Indian kadhai is the ultimate tool for deep frying.
-Superficially it looks like an East Asian wok, but it differs in having a tighter radius and higher sides.
-With a kadhai you can do deep frying with a minimum of oil and with amazingly little splatter escaping the pan.
+This is the primary cooking pan in India, where it is used for many tasks.
+It looks much like an East Asian wok, but it differs in having a tighter radius and higher sides.
+This geometry makes it the best pan for deep frying there is anywhere - you can fry with a minimum of oil, and with amazingly little splatter escaping the pan.
 The high sides keep both the oil and the heat in where they belong.

-The photo specimen, which I use for all my deep frying, is 14-1/2 inches diameter, made of heavy sheet steel formed in a press (thus some rippling around the edges).
+The photo specimen, which I use for all my deep frying, regardless of ethnicity, is 14-1/2 inches diameter, made of heavy sheet steel formed in a press (thus some rippling around the edges).
 It was purchased from an Indian appliance store in Los Angeles.
 Some North American stores advertise stainless steel kadhais - do not buy them.
 They do not season well, are soon very ugly looking from baked on oil that's turned to varnish, and stainless steel is a poor conductor of heat.
+Aluminum is also to be avoided as it can taint acidic foods.

 A wok stand is necessary to use a kadhai on our stoves, and I strongly favor the wire stand shown in the photo to the common sheet metal ring stand.
 Heat flow is much more natural.
 Note from the photo that I have cut gaps in the wire so it sits very securely on my burner and brings the pan close to the flame.